hierarc.Likelihood package

 bool, True if delta function, else False

-predicts the model uncertainty corrected ddt prediction of the applied model (e.g. power-law)
+Predicts the model uncertainty corrected ddt prediction of the applied model (e.g. power-law)

 Parameters: